vackosar/vackosar.github.io/_posts/2022-09-16-Tokenization-in-Machine-Learning-Explained.md

 - Tokenizers are not quite present in modalities like image or speech.
 - Instead, the images or audio is split into a matrix of patches without dictionary equivalent as in case of the text.
 - Image architectures [Vision Transformer (ViT)](https://arxiv.org/pdf/1909.02950.pdf), Resnets split image into overlapping patches and then encode these.
-- Outputs [embeddings](/ml/Embeddings-in-Machine-Learning-Explained) of these can then be passed to a transformer e.g. in [CMA-CLIP or MMBT](/ml/Multimodal-Image-Text-Classification#amazons-cma-clip-model)
+- Outputs [embeddings](/ml/Embeddings-in-Machine-Learning-Explained) of these can then be passed to ,e.g., [transformer](/ml/transformers-self-attention-mechanism-simplified) ([CMA-CLIP or MMBT](/ml/Multimodal-Image-Text-Classification#amazons-cma-clip-model))

 ![tokenization and embedding in Vision Transformer ViT](/images/vision-transformer-vit-architecture.png)